iliask75/MirkoMazzoleni.github.io/_posts/2016-08-06-game_of_tutfe.md

 ## More questions

-This section highlights and depicts more question that arise from the data.
+This section highlights and depicts more questions that arise from the data.

 ### Major deaths and captures rate